axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/link/README.md

 ### onClick

-On a react-ified component this can be used as a callback function.
+On a React-ified component this can be used as a callback function.
 It will prevent default